Elfoslav/vue-quasar-meteor-template/README.md

-# Chat built with Meteor.js, Vue.js & Quasar
+# Boilerplate template for Meteor.js with Vue.js & Quasar

 Clone this repo.
 Go to the project folder and run (in console):